ZoltharZay/RE-ZS-CoT/README.md

-# Null-Shot Prompting: Rethinking Prompting Large Language Models With Hallucination
+# RE-evaluating LLMs: Role-Enhanced Zero-Shot Chain-of-Thought Prompting for Better Reasoning

-This repository contains the code for the paper "Null-Shot Prompting: Rethinking Prompting Large Language Models With Hallucination" accepted at [EMNLP 2024 (Main, long)](https://2024.emnlp.org/program/accepted_main_conference/).
+This repository contains the code for the paper "RE-evaluating LLMs: Role-Enhanced Zero-Shot Chain-of-Thought Prompting for Better Reasoning".

-For data and analysis code, please refer to the [data repository](https://github.com/Pittawat2542/null-shot-results).
+For data and analysis code, please refer to the [data repository](Link to me available soon).

 ## Authors
-Pittawat Taveekitworachai, Febri Abdullah, and Ruck Thawonmas

-## Abstract

-This paper investigates an interesting phenomenon where we observe performance increases in large language models (LLMs) when providing a prompt that causes and exploits hallucination.
-We propose null-shot prompting, a counter-intuitive approach where we deliberately instruct LLMs to reference a null, non-existent, section.
-We evaluate null-shot prompting across a variety of tasks, including arithmetic reasoning, commonsense reasoning, and reading comprehension.
-Notably, we observe a substantial increase in performance in arithmetic reasoning tasks for various models, with up to a 44.62% increase compared to a baseline in one model.
-Additional experiments on more complex mathematical problem-solving and hallucination detection benchmarks also reveal similar benefits from this approach.
-Furthermore, we explore the effects of combining reasoning, which typically mitigates hallucination, with hallucination within the prompt and find several cases of performance improvements.
-We hope this paper stimulates further interest, investigation, and discussion on how hallucination in prompts may not only affect LLMs but, in certain cases, enhance their performance.
+Anonymous

 ## File structure
 ```
-.
-├── .env.example # Example of the environment file
-├── .gitignore # Git ignore file

 ├── datasets # Supported evaluation datasets
 ├── main.py # The main entry point of the program, new dataset and model should be added here first
 ├── requirements.txt # Required Python packages